anandogs/auronet/README.md

 # auronet
-scrapes data from auronet using beautifulsoup
+scrapes data from auronet using beautifulsoup and then prints it into a csv file